Updated December 2016

-On a personal level I would describe myself as a semi-retired, 50+ grandma.
-I have three adult children, two who are married.
-I am married, but…the outlook after 30+ years is slightly better than grim, and the “D” word has more than crossed my mind.
+I have three adult children, and two grandchildren who I love more than life itself.
 I am an atheist, a feminist, and a late returner to college, having earned a BA in Sociology in 2014.
 I have been a doula, a childbirth educator, a tutor, and a dental assistant.
-I have osteoarthritis that limits many activities that I used to enjoy.
-I read, dabble in art, garden just a bit, care for the grandchildren, and write for this blog.
-If I could go anywhere right this minute it would be to a cozy cabin on the coast.
+If I could go anywhere right this minute it would be to a cozy cabin overlooking that coastline in the picture above.
 I would play soft music, sit by a crackling fire, enjoy a glass of wine, and daydream of what might have been – and what may still be ahead.

 I invite you to read freely, comment extensively, share my words if so inclined, and visit often.